Report an accessibility problem

 Applicants must fulfill the requirements of both the Graduate College and the Ira A. Fulton Schools of Engineering.

-Applicants are eligible to apply to the program if they have earned a minimum of a bachelor's or master's degree in manufacturing engineering or a related field from a regionally accredited institution.
+Applicants must have earned a minimum of a bachelor's or master's degree in manufacturing engineering or a related field from a regionally accredited institution.

 All applicants must submit: